sealninja/react-i18nify/README.md

 # react-i18nify
 Simple i18n translation and localization components and helpers for React applications.

+Warning: this branch represents the v2 pre-release version of `react-i18nify`.
+[See v1 branch](https://github.com/JSxMachina/react-i18nify).

 [![NPM version][version-image]][npm-url] [![Downloads][downloads-image]][npm-url]

 A working example of this package can be found [here at RunKit](https://runkit.com/npm/react-i18nify).